aaaYaaa2/Algorithm/CC/Trees and Graph/treesgraph.md

 2. Height of a node: number of edges on the longest path from the node to a leaf
 3. Dense Graph: a graph in which the number of edges is close to the maximal number of edges.
 4. Sparse Graph: the opposite
+5. indegree and outdegree, for every vertex, if `indegree == outdegree` then it is called `balanced directed graph`

 ### [4.1 Route Between Nodes](RouteBetweenNodes.java)